and3rson/clay/README.md

 - Playback
 - Music library
 - Playlists
+- Radio stations
-- Queue
+- Queue management
+- Notifications
 - Configuration
 - Caching (partially)
-- Basic error handling

 # What is being developed

 - Search
-- Add to playlist
 - Like/dislike
 - Caching
 - Other functionality that is supported by [gmusicapi]